Jim Haynes is an Australian writer, entertainer, broadcaster, humourist, songwriter and historian.

 Having 'invented' the perfect country town of Weelabarabak in the 1980s, Haynes began writing verse about the town and its characters and events.
 These poems were self-published as I'll Have Chips! which sold over 10 000 copies.
 A book of short stories, Memories of Weelabarabak, followed - published by ABC Books.

-Haynes’ Aussie Verse column was a weekly feature of the nation’s oldest magazine Australasian Post, until its demise in 2004.
-He has now written, compiled and edited twenty books, including The Book of Australian Popular Rhymed Verse, which contains 1000 poems from early colonial days to the present and The Big Book of Verse for Aussie Kids - which contains over 600 rhymed poems.
+His Aussie Verse column was a weekly feature of the nation’s oldest magazine Australasian Post, until its demise in 2004.
+He has now written, compiled and edited twenty two books, including The Book of Australian Popular Rhymed Verse, which contains 1000 poems from early colonial days to the present and The Big Book of Verse for Aussie Kids - which contains over 600 rhymed poems.

-Haynes served on the board of the Australian Country Music Association for fifteen years, was involved in the very successful Academy of Australian Country Music and still runs the Academy course for the parents of young talented performers.
+Jim served on the board of the Australian Country Music Association for fifteen years, was involved in the very successful Academy of Australian Country Music and still runs the Academy course for the parents of young talented performers.

 I’ll Have Chips - (Singabout Australia)

-Memories of Weelabarabak - Stories of a Bush Town (ABC Books)
+Memories of Weelabarabak (ABC Books)

 An Australian Heritage of Verse (ABC Books)